 2) The “longer” the long tailed keyword is, the less it’s competition is.

 This is an absolute rule and if you know how to look up competition for keywords, you will always see this.
 And if you don’t know how, here’s your guide for finding the exact competition of keywords.

 3) Product keywords will always be one of the BEST ways to find LTK’s.

-Think about this, most products you will find in ANY subject, will generally have a title to them that is pretty big and that in of itself is an LTK.
+Think about this, most products you will find in ANY subject, will generally have a title to them that is pretty big and that in of itself is a long tailed keyword.

 That is why for me personally, whenever I do keyword research for my site, most of the things I find with the highest search traffic and lowest competition are in fact products and here is how I do product reviews that sell.

-In fact, if you want to test this, I recommend you read up on my Amazon example of where I found some great products, all of which were LTK’s that I ranked for and profited of.
+In fact, if you want to test this, I recommend you read up on my Amazon best seller example of where I found some great products, all of which were long tailed keywords that I ranked for and profited of.

 My final thoughts and an addition strategy suggestion: